 Whether you want to work for a high tech. company, attend medical school, become a researcher, or own your own business, the SSSC can help you understand your options.
 We provide opportunities for students in the Faculty of Science to explore career options and network with professionals through networking events, workshops and one-on-one support with upper-year mentors.

 Career Exploration Events

 If you're not sure what to do when you graduate with a degree from the Faculty of Science, attending one of our career exploration events is the perfect way to find out about the variety of career paths you could pursue.

 Science Networking Forum

-Each winter, professionals from a variety of fields are invited to participate in the Science Networking Forum, a "speed dating" event where students have a chance to meet and network with multiple professionals throughout the evening.
+Each fall, professionals from a variety of fields are invited to participate in the Science Networking Forum, a "speed dating" event where students have a chance to meet and network with multiple professionals throughout the evening.
 Professionals talk about their education, their backgrounds, their career paths and how to enter their particular field.
 Professionals come from a variety of areas such as medical research, environment and climate change research, health economy, intellectual property, museum curator, analytical chemistry, quality assurance, entrepreneur, and policy management.

 Science Student Alumni Mixer

 One of the SSSC's largest events of the year, the Science Student Alumni Mixer during Carleton's Throwback is a chance for former and current Faculty of Science students to meet and interact.
 At the event, 4-5 highly successful alumni panelists answer questions about their professions, personal histories, and experiences.
 The panel is followed by a reception where all student and alumni attendees mix, mingle, and build connections.
 All departments and schools within the Faculty of Science are represented.